arrow-left

 How to connect

 Most of carrierboards are using a 22-Pin FPC/FFC connector.
-The images below are showing the camera connection for the Raspberry PI IMX219 camera on a JNX30 Carrierboard using a 15- to 22-Pin adapter .
+The images below are showing the camera connection for the Raspberry PI IMX219arrow-up-right camera on a JNX30 Carrierboard using a 15- to 22-Pin adapter .

 Camera Capture